 We offer the following areas of emphasis:

-Photography & New Genres (Analog/Digital Photography and Digital Art)
+- Photography and New Genres - Analog/Digital Photography and New Genres

 We are in dialogue with various transfer institutions (regionally, statewide and beyond) to keep current with changes and continually assess our curriculum to ensure that our students meet their criteria.
 As a result students are drawn to this program because of the confidence transfer institutions have in our curriculum.
 We strive to provide an engaging and stimulating learning environment stressing Critical Thinking, Visual Literacy, Global, Historical and Technological Awareness.
 This is accomplished through inter-class collaborations, strong faculty interaction and thriving student clubs (Ceramics club and Studio Art club) and student facilitated events (Women's Studies and Student Art exhibitions).